ankit-sam/fio/HOWTO.rst

 .. option:: zonerange=int

 	Size of a single zone.
+For :option:`zonemode` =zbd and sequential workload this specifies that I/O's will be striped across zones.
+The zone stripe size will depend on :option:`max_open_zones`.
 See also :option:`zonesize` and :option:`zoneskip`.

 .. option:: zonesize=int